 Along with advocates from across the country who work to create affordable housing and end homelessness, we are dismayed by President Trump’s budget “blueprint” for next year.
 Why?

 - The proposal cuts the HUD budget by $6.2 billion (13%).

 - The proposal completely eliminates critical programs such as the Community Development Block Grant (CDBG) and HOME.
-The elimination of CDBG and HOME would cause Illinois to lose more than $190 million next year—funds that are needed to create housing, jobs and infrastructure investment.
+The elimination of CDBG and HOME would cause Illinois to lose almost $190 million next year—funds that are needed to create housing, jobs and infrastructure investment.
 The limited information provided in President Trump’s HUD budget proposal indicates that Illinois would lose at least 6,312 jobs from proposed cuts to HUD programs.

 - Many other important programs, including as the Low Income Home Energy Assistance Program (LIHEAP), the Corporation for National and Community Service (including AmeriCorps), and the Legal Services Corporation, are also slated for elimination.

 We continue to work with the National Low Income Housing Coalition (NLIHC) and others around the country to make sure that the budgets proposed by the House and Senate do not cut funding for housing and services that make it possible for low-income people to keep a roof over their head.
 In the short term, we are focused on making sure the final budget for the current fiscal year is adequately funded when the federal government’s continuing resolution expires on April 28.